wallabag/wallabag/README.md

 # Install wallabag

 If you don't have it yet, please [install composer](https://getcomposer.org/download/) or be sure to use Composer 1.2 (`composer selfupdate` can help you about that).
 Read [our documentation](http://doc.wallabag.org) to have more information about installation.
 Then you can install wallabag by executing the following commands:

 ```
     git clone https://github.com/wallabag/wallabag.git
     cd wallabag
     git checkout 2.1.0
-    ASSETS=build ./install.sh
+    SYMFONY_ENV=prod composer install --no-dev -o --prefer-dist
     php bin/console server:run --env=prod
 ```